r4j4h/jspackager-test/docs/bounded-contexts.md

 ## Compilation Domain

-Responsible for taking a list of files and processing them in some way: such as concatenation and minifcation, baking a file that represents dependencies, detect local urls and process their contents and modify the urls to point to processed contents, or lint and generate reports.
+Responsible for taking a list of files and potential metadata and processing them in some way: such as concatenation and minification, baking a file that represents dependencies, detect local urls and process their contents and modify the urls to point to processed contents, or lint and generate reports.